-Tuesday Cheese ravioli in tomato and basil cream sauce topped with fresh parmesan
+Monday Cheese and spinach ravioli served with a tomato cream sauce topped with parmesan

-(Chefs’ selection of fruits and vegetables provided daily)
+(served with chefs’ selection of fruits and vegetables)

 Category: Latest News from John Colet School Belrose